CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 Example With Insertion Sort

--  the Best case: the array is already sorted, and the algorithm simply verifies this fact.
+- The Best case: the array is already sorted, and the algorithm simply verifies this fact.
 Linear time
 - the best case: array is sorted in incorrect order.
 Every single item has to be checked with every other item: Quadratic time complexity

 ### Worst-case and Average Case analysis